Honors Project On-Campus Access Only

 Stable carbon isotope ratios are used to interpret climate trends and attempt regional and global correlation of the section.
 The Daravgai Fm. exhibits anomalously low carbon isotope values in the basal section averaging -2.79 ‰ followed by relatively stable values averaging 1.61 ‰ in the overlying two sections.
 The lower part of the Gashuunovoo Fm. exhibits an increasing trend and a major positive excursion averaging 2.32 ‰.
 This excursion likely corresponds to one of the five major excursions identified worldwide in the late Ordovician, and is tentatively correlated with a lower Ashgill excursion.
 Carbon isotopic data for the upper sections of the Gashuunovoo Fm. would enhance the dataset and strengthen the possibilities for correlation of the sequence.

 Mette, Madelyn J., "Chemostratigraphy and magnetic susceptibility of the Upper Ordovician Daravgai and Gashuunovoo formations, Gobi-Altai terrane, Shine Jinst area, southern Mongolia" (2010).
-Honors Projects.
-Paper 7.
+Geology Honors Projects.
+7.

 © Copyright is owned by author of this document